 Early Alert Program

-The Early Alert Program was instituted during the 2007 Fall semester as part of the University's Student Success Initiative.
+The Early Alert Program was instituted during the fall 2007 semester as part of the University's Partnering for Student Success Initiative.
 The program is designed to identify students who might be having academic difficulty and to direct them to assistance.

 Important points regarding the initiative:

 - The Provost has asked that all instructors teaching subjects at the courses numbered 200 level and below participate in Early Alert each semester.
 Only those students who are not attending or are experiencing academic difficulty (“D” work or less) should be marked on the survey (or have a grade of DEF (deficient) or RDEF (remedial deficient) entered into CyberBear).

 - Students who are attending and are doing satisfactory work in the course should not be marked on the survey or assigned a grade at this time.

 - Please announce to your class that you will be providing early alert information for those students who are having difficulty, and that these students will receive an email on their university email account with additional details.

-The Early Alert Survey and mid-term grading function will be available beginning the 3rd week of each Fall and Spring semester and will be open until the 6th week of each semester.
+The Early Alert Survey and mid-term grading function will be available at the end of the 2nd week of each fall and spring semester and will be open through the end of the 6th week of each semester.
 If you have any questions about the process or have difficulty accessing your grade rosters, please contact the Office for Student Success by email.

 The instructions for processing early alerts using the survey tool and the mid-term grading process follow.
 Thank you for your efforts in helping to assure that our students succeed.